Planning Your Park

 The Case for Conservation Efforts

 Deciding on how to balance conserving green spaces with infrastructure needs will depend on your park vision, and the location that you have chosen for your park project or trail network.
-A well drafted park masterplan can help, and careful consideration of long term benefits and costs to maintaining this balance is crucial.
+A well drafted masterplan can help, and careful consideration of long term benefits and costs to maintaining this balance is crucial.

 Biodiversity within our urban areas is declining, and this presents risks to the health of our communities.
 Conservation also extends to protecting the history of our regions, and Indigenous culture that plays an essential role in understanding our connection to the land and our neighbours.